RFShahrear/CSEFest18Bomberman/README.md

 Player : Written by contestants, a sample is given.

     What has to be done:
-        1. Have parameters restart, done, success, index restart   -> Start next round done      -> Indicate game over success   -> Notifies if last action was successful
+        1. Have variables restart, done, success, index initialized at __init__ function restart   -> Start next round done      -> Indicate game over success   -> Notifies if last action was successful